Published Answer

 The main governance bodies

 RPIP-5 describes Rocket Pool governance as divided into three DAO units: the RPDAO, the oDAO, and the pDAO.
-Each one has its own domain instead of every decision being collapsed into one bucket.
+That means governance power is intentionally split rather than collapsed into one all-purpose authority bucket.

-That structure matters because when people ask what governance can control, the right answer depends on which DAO or mechanism they mean.
+That structure matters because when people ask what governance can control, the answer changes depending on whether they mean community resolutions, oracle operations, or protocol-parameter and upgrade authority.

 What the community DAO controls